Pinterest Pixel

 Imagine this space as mission control for your daily, weekly, and monthly agenda, ready to help you navigate the busy seas of professional commitments.

-• An Appointment is your time block, meant for you to remember personal reminders or solo tasks.
-Think of it as a note to self on your Outlook calendar, visible only to you by default.
+• An Appointment is your time block.
+It is meant for you to remember personal reminders or solo tasks.
+It is like a note to yourself on your Outlook calendar and visible only to you by default.

-• A New Event, or what we often call a Meeting, steps it up a notch.
-This is when you’re bringing other people into the mix and possibly reserving shared resources, like a conference room.
+• A New Event, or what we often call a Meeting, is when you’re bringing other people into the mix.
+It is like reserving shared resources, like a conference room.
 Once they accept your invitation, it pops up on their calendars, too.

 Outlook meeting

-STEP 1: Title: Crown your meeting with a descriptive title.
+STEP 1: Add a descriptive title to your meeting.
 It’s the first thing your invitees will see.
 If you skip this, Outlook will kindly nudge you with a reminder.

-STEP 2: Required: List the must-be-there attendees in the Required field.
+STEP 2: List the must-be-there attendees in the Required field.
 They’re the engine of your meeting.

-STEP 4: Start and End time: Pin down the timeframe with a start and end time.
+STEP 4: Pin down the timeframe with a start and end time.
 Precision here helps everyone plan their day.

 STEP 6: Press “Send”, and your meeting flies off into the digital realm, signaling attendees to mark their calendars.